joshuagenders/Runic/README.md

 Oracle
-Can provide specflow dll which executes by being fed test results? and or provide an easy way to express preconditions and expected values
+Can provide specflow dll which executes by being fed test results? and or provide an easy way to express preconditions and expected values hamstring matchers?
+Can define rune datamodel in the UI? rune service recieves update events to datamodel

 ## OrientDb
 I'm going to give OrientDb a go as a database.
 I want to see if we can implement queries for runes faster.